benmvp/slides/2016/rwreact/iso-react.md

 NOTES:
 - Really this should be the diagram because the Node/Express server is tiny because it's really a rendering service
-- Gonna walk through some pseudocode to explain the architecture at a high level
+- Lemme walk through some pseudocode to explain the architecture at a high level

 =====